sttp/Specification/Sections/DataPointStructure.md

 ## Data Point Structure

-When a subscriber has issued a [subscribe command](Commands.md#subscribe-command) to its publisher for select set of data points, the publisher will start sending [data point packet commands](Commands.md#data-point-packet-commands) each with a payload of several _data point structures_, defined as follows, where the actual number of data point structures contained in the command packet depends the configured maximum payload size and the serialized size of the data point structures:
+When a subscriber has issued a [subscribe command](Commands.md#subscribe-command) to its publisher for select set of data points, the publisher will start sending [data point packet commands](Commands.md#data-point-packet-commands) each with a payload of several _data point_ structures, defined as follows, where the actual number of data point structures contained in the command packet depends the configured maximum payload size and the serialized size of the data point structures:

 ```C
 enum {